 - Creating A Sense of Urgency

 A legitimate company will always give you the time to consider the offer they just presented.
 If you feel rushed to accept an offer or decide, it could be a sign that the person is trying to scam you.

 The way scammers succeed is by catching unsuspecting individuals off guard.
 If personal information, such as account details, is requested before initiating the conversation, it should raise a huge red flag.
-TAFER Residence Club, UVCI, and Villa Group will only call you to ask for account information if you have contacted us first.
+TAFER Residence Club will only call you to ask for account information if you have contacted us first.

 To sell their swindle, these con artists go all out to create an image that's worlds apart from the truth.
 They'll do everything they can to make you think you're dealing with a bona fide company and an official website.
 So, be extra sharp and keep your guard up against these tricks.

 Generating a feeling of significance and immediacy is commonly employed by inundating individuals with multiple unsolicited emails and phone calls throughout the day.